qeesung/gitaly/doc/beginners_guide.md

 - each RPC must have end-to-end tests at the service level
 - optionally, you can add unit tests for functions that need more coverage

+##### Integration Tests

-A typical set of Go tests for an RPC consists of two or three test
+A typical set of Golang tests for an RPC consists of two or three test
 functions: a success test, a failure test (usually a table driven test using t.Run), and sometimes a validation test.
-Our Go RPC tests use in-process test servers that only implement the service the current RPC belongs to.
+Our Golang RPC tests use in-process test servers that only implement the service the current RPC belongs to.
 So if you are working on an RPC in the 'RepositoryService', your tests would go in